Serengeti, Northern Tanzania

 Each tent is en-suite, with flush loos, running water and safari bucket showers.
 The tents are prepared as twins or doubles yet can be made into triples if needed.
 The main camp areas are made up of a living area and dining mess tent, where guests gather together over drinks and dinner in a relaxed, social environment.
 The food and service are very good and you will really feel like you have experienced an authentic East African Safari by staying here.

-The camp is located in the Northern Serengeti from late July to October, and the Southern Ngorongoro Conservancy from December to February in order to witness the migration as it moves on its annual circuit.
+The camp is located in the Northern Serengeti from late July to October, and the Southern Serengeti in the Kusini region from December to March in order to witness the migration as it moves on its annual circuit.

 There are six tented rooms at the camp.
 Each tent features an en-suite bathroom with flush loos, running water and safari bucket showers.
 The tents are either made up with a doubled bed or twin beds, triples are available to accommodate children.